 Alex Barris was a writer, broadcaster, and journalist; a pioneer of Canadian television, and proud member of the WGC.
 He was also a wonderful mentor, giving his time and talent to new writers who were just getting started in the industry.
 The Alex Barris Mentorship Award was created after his death in 2004, to keep his name and spirit alive and to perpetuate the tradition of mentorship.

 The award, granted biennially, acknowledges a mentor who has significantly helped a writer (or writers) get a start in the business.
 While the nominator must be a WGC member, the recipient need not be.
-The 2018 recipient is Sherry White.
+The 2020 recipient is Nathalie Younglai.

 Jim Burt Screenwriting Prize

 The Jim Burt Screenwriting Prize was created to continue the work of the late Jim Burt by recognizing his lifelong commitment to excellence in Canadian longform dramatic writing.
 The winning screenplay is determined by a jury, which selects the best original, unproduced longform script.
 The winner is presented with a total prize worth $5,000: a $3,000 cash prize and $2,000 for an experienced story editor (approved by the jury) to further develop the winner’s script.
-The 2017 recipient is Daniel Whidden.
+The 2021 recipient is Travis McDonald for Magnificent.